 Community management is often interchanged with social media management, but they go hand-in-hand especially as your follower count increases.
 It’s about interacting with your audience and seizing opportunities to further your relationship with them.

 A great example of brand community management is JetBlue Airways.
-Check out how they address their clients, and made sure that they let their customers know they’re heard.
+Check out how they address their clients and make sure that they let their customers know they’re heard.

 Social media is a part of our daily lives, and the things we see each day have the power to influence our decisions.
 Businesses can use this market behaviour to increase their reach and generate new leads.
 The key to succeeding is to create meaningful content that resonates with your customers.